-Watch for Part 2, How to Spot Rip-Offs and True Tails of Tumexal, a Fake Dog Cancer Drug
+Learn How to Spot Rip-Offs and True Tails of Tumexal, a Fake Dog Cancer Drug

 Next week, we will show you how to spot fake pet medication deals.
 You’ll learn where to buy real pet medication too.
 Finally, we will share the true tail of Tumexal.
 This phony dog cancer therapy recently made headlines, eight years after we called it out as a scammy looking drug wasting Tripawds members’ precious money.
 Stay tuned for the scoop.